pivotal/docs-tap/getting-started/about-supply-chains.md

 # Supply chains on Tanzu Application Platform

-Supply Chains provide a way of codifying all of the steps of your path to production, more commonly known as continuous integration/Continuous Delivery (CI/CD).
+Supply chains provide a way of codifying all of the steps of your path to production, more commonly known as continuous integration/Continuous Delivery (CI/CD).
 CI/CD is a method to frequently deliver applications by introducing automation into the stages of application development.
 The main concepts attributed to CI/CD are continuous integration, continuous delivery, and continuous deployment.

-CI/CD is the method used by supply chain to deliver applications through automation where supply chain allows you to use CI/CD and add any other steps necessary for an application to reach production, or a different environment such as staging.
+CI/CD is the method used by supply chains to deliver applications through automation.
+Tanzu Application Platform supply chains allow you to use CI/CD and add any other steps necessary for an application to reach production or a different environment, such as staging.

 ![Diagram depicting a simple path to production: CI to Security Scan to Build Image to Image Scan to CAB Approval to Deployment.](../images/path-to-production-new.png)